 The world’s slowest and most unstable internet is the least affordable

-The Digital Quality of Life index shows that world regions where people on average pay the most for mobile and fixed broadband internet services also contend with the worst quality internet in terms of stability and speed.
+The Digital Quality of Life index shows that world regions where people on average pay the most for mobile and fixed broadband internet services also contend with the slowest internet speed and lowest connection stability.

 For instance, people living in Africa have to work almost 11 hours a month to pay for even the cheapest broadband package and approximately 12 minutes for 1GB of mobile internet.

-The world’s least affordable internet also happens to be the slowest.
-The average broadband speed in Africa is 4.85 Mbps (global average 15.94 Mbps), whereas mobile connection is 20.55 Mbps (global average 33.53 Mbps).
+The countries with the least affordable internet tend to also be the countries with the slowest internet.
+The average broadband internet speed in Africa is 4.85 Mbps (global average speed 15.94 Mbps), whereas mobile connection is 20.55 Mbps (global average speed 33.53 Mbps).

 Africa and The Americas have the least affordable internet

-In the study, Israel stands out as the country with the most affordable internet globally and is followed by Canada and Azerbaijan.
-Whereas Columbia, Honduras, and Nigeria are at the bottom of the internet affordability pillar.
+In the study, Israel stands out as the country with the most affordable internet, followed by Canada and Azerbaijan.
+Columbia, Honduras, and Nigeria are at the bottom of the internet affordability pillar.

 The issue of internet costs raises another question for households because, on a global average, individuals must work three hours and 48 minutes a month to pay for even the cheapest broadband package.
 However, this duration varies depending on the location.
 In Nigeria, it is almost 34 hours; in Honduras, 10 hours; in the US, 52 minutes; and in Canada, 7 minutes.